Skip to content

 r31, r32, r33 ]

 Finally, you can use max_iteration to adjust the amount of optimization steps needed to align a new scan to the local map.
-The higher value results in better refined position estimation but add the computation cost.
+A higher value results in better position estimation but adds to the computation cost.

 4.3.4 LeGO-LOAM Algorithm

-FASTLIO algorithm has proven to be a strong option when it comes to localization of the robots in relatively small areas, however, it still exhibits similar limitations of Odometry algorithms when it come to larger pavements.
-We have demonstrated this in the following figure, an experiment where the robot starts from a certain position in an outdoor environment (bottom-right corner of the image), paved a relatively large path and came back to the same spot.
-We processed the recorded data (the sidewalk_ground_1 sequence in SMARTNav dataset) using different algorithms and draw the estimated trajectories on a satellite map.
-You can clearly see that the the visual odometry coming from VINS (yellow trajectory) has ended up tens of meters away from where it was supposed to be.
-FASTLIO (purple one), does a far better job but still the start and end do not completely match, with few meters error at the end.
+FASTLIO algorithm is very capable when it comes to localization in relatively small areas; however, it still exhibits limitations of Odometry algorithms when it comes to larger routes.
+We have demonstrated this in the following figure, an experiment where the robot starts from a certain position in an outdoor environment, traveled a large path and came back to the same spot.
+We processed the recorded data (the sidewalk_ground_1 sequence in SMARTNav dataset) using different algorithms and drew the estimated trajectories on a satellite map.
+You can see the the visual odometry coming from VINS (yellow trajectory) has ended up tens of meters away from where it was supposed to be.
+FASTLIO (purple), does a better job but still the start and end do not completely match, with few meters error at the end.

 1

-To fix the odometry drift of FASTLIO, an extension to the algorithm is necessary to perform a mechanism in which the drifts of the algorithm can be corrected.
-We have discussed that loop closure or sensors like GPS can be a good complementary to perform this task.
-Here, we also want to show this correction behaviour but at the time of writing this practical guide, we found no easy-to-run ROS2 implementation of loop closure detection for FASTLIO.
-That is why we also introduce another algorithm, namely LeGO-LOAM, that has an odometry + loop closure implemented.
+To fix the odometry drifts of FASTLIO, an extension to the algorithm is necessary.
+Loop closure or GPS, can be used in such an extension.
+Here, we intend to demonstrate this correction behaviour, but, at the time of writing this practical guide, we found no easy-to-run ROS2 implementation of loop closure for FASTLIO.
+That is why we introduce a different algorithm, namely LeGO-LOAM, that has an odometry + loop closure implemented.
 The result of using LeGO-LOAM for localization (and mapping) is portrayed in the previous figure (green path).
-This is the only method that can correct the errors of localization at the end point and also the path on the map makes more sense in relation to where the robot has actually moved.
+This is the only method that can correct the errors of localization at the end point.
+Additionally, the path marked on the map makes more sense in relation to where the robot has actually traveled.

 LeGO-LOAM is a feature-based LiDAR odometry and mapping algorithm designed for ground robots.
 It segments out the ground, extracts edge and planar features from the 3D point cloud, and then runs an optimization to estimate the 6-DoF motion between scans.
 A local map and pose graph are maintained, and loop closure constraints are added.
 The pose graph is then optimized with iSAM2 to correct drift.

 LeGO-LOAM is LiDAR-centric and is often used in practice as a LiDAR-only SLAM.
-Because it does not tightly fuse IMU like FASTLIO does, LeGO-LOAM can drift more under aggressive motion, suffer more from motion distortion and degeneracy (e.g. long straight corridors, large open spaces), but in return it is conceptually simpler, cheaper in sensors, and avoids IMU calibration and time-sync headaches.
-So, LeGO-LOAM is attractive for relatively slow ground vehicles, with a clear ground plane and when you want a lightweight, feature-based LiDAR-only SLAM with built-in loop closure on modest hardware.
-It becomes less ideal, and FASTLIO shine on UAVs or handheld sensors with aggressive motion, small FOV or non-repetitive LiDARs, or whenever you need maximum robustness by exploiting IMU propagation to de-skew scans and stabilize the estimation in challenging geometries.
+Because it does not tightly fuse IMU like FASTLIO does, LeGO-LOAM can drift more under aggressive motion and suffers from motion distortion.
+In return, it is conceptually simpler and avoids IMU calibration and time-syncing headaches.
+So, LeGO-LOAM is attractive for relatively slow ground vehicles, with a clear ground plane.
+It is a lightweight, feature-based LiDAR-only SLAM with built-in loop closure on modest hardware.
+It becomes less ideal when the motion is aggressive or the geometry is challenging.
+In those cases FASTLIO tends to shine, for example on UAVs or handheld sensors with aggressive motion, small FOV or non-repetitive LiDARs.

-To run the LeGO-LOAM, simply use the following command and specify a bag file and a config file:
+To run the LeGO-LOAM, simply use the following command and specify a bag folder and a config file:

 ros2 launch lego_loam_sr run.launch.py config_file:=LeGO-LOAM-ROS2/LeGO-LOAM/config/loam_config_corridor.yaml bag_folder:=data/corridor_ground_1/

-In the video, the paved trajectory of robot is visible in green.
+In the video, the trajectory of robot is visible in green.
 The latest pointcloud of the environment is shown in white/gray colors.
 The map that is being generated of the environment is shown sparsely.
-Here, you can intuitively see how the alignment of latest pointcloud is being done to align the latest pcl with the already available map.
+Here, you can visually see how the alignment of latest pointcloud with the map is being done iteratively until it fits perfectly.
 Unlike FASTLIO, we do not have an option to publish more dense maps for LeGO-LOAM.

 4.4 SLAM Evaluation

 So far, we have discussed how to run visual or LiDAR-based SLAM methods.
 These methods mainly output the local position of your robot and a 3D map resembling the geometry of the environment.
-But as an engineer who wants to deploy one of these methods, it is always necessary to quantize the performance of these methods and to get a numeric evaluation of their performance, and if not possible, to at least have some valid qualitative assessment of the performance.
+But as an engineer who wants to deploy one of these methods, it is always necessary to quantify the performance of these methods, and if not possible, to at least have some valid qualitative assessment.
 Why is this important from a practical point of view?
 Because it can help us compare different methods and find the most accurate option for our application.
-Moreover, we can compare the effect of changing system's parameters and make informed decision about what configuration works best.
+Moreover, we can compare the effect of changing system's parameters and make informed decisions about what configuration works best.

 4.4.1 Ground-Truth

 Evaluation of anything follows the same pattern: prepare some questions, ask them from the evaluatee, collect the answers, and compare them with the correct answers (ground-truth) to those questions.
-In case of evaluating SLAM, the ground-truth of the quantities that we want to measure (position and map) needs to be prepared if we want a valid numerical assessment.
+In case of evaluating SLAM, the ground-truth of the output quantities, i.e. position and map, needs to be prepared if we want a valid numerical assessment.

 1